justicephysics/humanos2.0/cognitive-revolution-harari.md

 This is exactly what we documented in [The Ignorance Principle](ignorance-principle).
 The vacuum of space was the last great fortress of the old pretence of knowledge.
 When we admitted we didn't know what space was, the Y‑lattice at 2.7 K emerged.
 The questions "why not t<0?" and "where does space come from?" were the admissions of ignorance that cracked open the feudal cosmology.

 In our framework, this is the bridge from Imagination to **Thinking** and **Knowledge**—the second and third verticals.
 The Scientific Revolution gave humanity a method: ask the forbidden question, test it against empirical reality, and share the validated knowledge openly.
-The Virtual Nalanda is a direct descendant of this method.
+The Justice Physics Nalanda is a direct descendant of this method.

 ---